jslmariano/c24_srdev-test/README.md

 * HR will inform you of your exam deadline.
 * Make sure that your forked repository is private and add cafe24ph username as a Developer.
 * Do not clone the repository.
 Your forked repository should appear in the original repository's fork list.
-* Branch out from the master branch and name the new branch with your name.
+* Branch out from the master branch of your forked repository and name the new branch with your name.
-* Follow the instructions and answer the five questions within your branch.
+* Follow the instructions and answer the four (4) questions within your branch.
 * When you're done, create a merge request to the **master branch of your forked repository** and send an email to HR with the following details:
   * Working Branch Name
   * Merge Request Link